Floorp-Projects/Floorp/devtools/docs/tools/memory-panel.md

 Impurity within the frontend is confined to the tasks that are creating and dispatching actions.
-All communication with the outside world (such as the `HeapAnalysesWorker`, the Remote Debugger Server, or the file system) is restricted to within these tasks.
+All communication with the outside world (such as the `HeapAnalysesWorker`, the Remote DevTools Server, or the file system) is restricted to within these tasks.

 ### Snapshots State